 The airport has a bus terminal that could take passengers to the different parts of the city.
 I could get there a lot faster by train, but I wasn’t in a hurry and took the bus instead.

-While searching for a lodging in Seoul, it was a choice between Myeongdong, the shopping district of Seoul and the more hipster, Hongdae in Mapo-gu.
+While searching for lodging in Seoul, it was a choice between Myeongdong, the shopping district of Seoul and the more hipster, Hongdae in Mapo-gu.
 The lure of the urban arts and indie music culture of Hongdae is what ultimately compelled me to choose it over Myeongdong.
 From Incheon, a bus ride to this region takes about an hour.

 Getting lost at Hongdae

 I took off when the bus stopped at Hongik Univ station.
-My Airbnb host sent me a detailed instruction with screenshots on how to get to his guesthouse.
+My Airbnb host sent me detailed instructions with screenshots on how to get to his guesthouse.
 I was supposed to take the Hongik Univ station exit 2.
 I approached two girls in the waiting shed and asked where exit 2 is.
 They looked and whispered to one another, stared at me, and said that they don’t know.
 I later realized that they don’t speak English so they denied that they knew the place even when, in fact, they did.
 Why did I come to the conclusion that they lied to me?
 Well, Exit 2 happens to be just across the street.
 They looked like they are students in the area, it’s unlikely they don’t have any idea where Exit 2 is.

 Hongdae to Seoul is what the university belt is to Manila.
 The population is markedly young, mostly students studying around that area.
-Majority of them are wearing stylish and trendy clothing that it’s the few drably dressed who stood out.
+The majority of them are wearing stylish and trendy clothing that it’s the few drably dressed who stood out.
 In this respect, they reminded me a lot of the Japanese who also like to dress impeccably.

 With my backpack and small luggage in tow, I spent almost an hour searching for the guesthouse.
 I know that I mentioned the host sent me an instruction with pictures, despite these, I still managed to get myself lost.
-Adding to my frustration is the fact that Google Map is almost useless in South Korea as it doesn’t work in walking directions.
+Adding to my frustration is the fact that Google Maps is almost useless in South Korea as it doesn’t work in walking directions.

 I approached people on the street to ask for directions but because most of them don’t speak English, they couldn’t really help me.
 There was this one guy who spoke good English but he didn’t know where the location is.
 I booked this Airbnb accommodation because it was inexpensive but it looks good on pictures.
 It also has good reviews from previous guests who said that the place is in a quiet neighborhood.
 What I didn’t expect is that it would be a long walk from the Hongik Univ station and that it would be hard to find.
 I wanted to cry and started regretting my decision for choosing it.